-An increasing number of facility managements are now revisiting this topic because of the recent coronavirus conversation.
-Schools, governments, nonprofits, and private companies are relying on facility management services to carry out new CDC safety and sanitation guidelines and OSHA Guidance on Preparing Workplaces for COVID-19
+An increasing number of facility managers are now revisiting this topic because of the recent coronavirus conversation.
+Schools, governments, nonprofits, and private companies are relying on facility management services to carry out new CDC and OSHA safety and sanitation guidelines.

-In this article, we’ll summarize those cleaning recommendations.
-We’ll also provide tips on how to improve operational efficiency to keep your buildings safe, sanitized and running.
+In this post, we summarize these cleaning recommendations.
+We also provide tips on how to improve operational efficiency to keep your buildings safe, sanitized, and running.

 1. Stock Up on Approved Supplies

-While most people use the terms interchangeably, they should not be confused for the same thing.
+While most people use the terms interchangeably, they should not be confused as the same thing.